Rules for watching marine mammals

 - ‘prohibited’ vessels (e.g. jet skis and hovercraft): not within 300 metres of a whale or a dolphin

-- a person in or entering the water: not within 100 metres of a whale or 50 metres of a dolphin
+- a person: entering the water to approach a whale within 100 metres or a dolphin within 50 metres

 - aircraft: not within 300 metres of a whale or a dolphin